Division of Macnamara: Demographics

 Macnamara is undergoing rapid inner-city gentrification and contains high-density housing developments.
-It is notable for its high Jewish population, which has given an edge to Labor in federal elections.
+It is notable for its high Jewish population; at the time of the 2025 Australian federal election, 10% of Macnamara's population was Jewish, making it the second-largest Jewish electorate in Australia.
 The incumbent MP, Josh Burns, is himself the grandson of Jewish migrants who left Europe and settled in Melbourne in search of a safe place to raise their families.